 5. A list of events that can be tracked by default will show up.
 Click on the toggle to enable the options and click Save.

-We recommend you to enable all the options for default tracking so you don't have to set up events for these activities.
-But, if you want to track a specific action that is not specified on this list, you can follow the steps ahead!
+We recommend enabling all the options for default tracking so you don't have to set up events for these activities.
+But, if you want to track a specific action that is not specified on this list, you can follow the steps ahead.

 Step 3: Enable GTM Variables

-Let's say you want to track a specific button on your website (like a CTA button or an anchor, etc) or a specific action in your website.
-To do that, we need to get started with Google Tag Manager.
+If you want to track a specific button on your website (like a CTA button or an anchor, etc) or a specific action on your website, you need to set it up in Google Tag Manager.

 1. Access Google Tag Manager